tunninet/hpc-get-primes/README.md

 ## Overview

 This project performs parallel computation to find all prime numbers within a specified range using a Slurm cluster.
-The computation is distributed across multiple nodes and cores to efficiently utilize available resources.
+The computation is distributed across multiple nodes and cores to efficiently utilize available resources via chunking workloads.

 ## Contents